accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/environnement-de-test.md

     </table>
 </div>

-Note that in the case of a mobile Website for the general public, it is strongly recommended that you test in both environments.
+Note that in the case of a mobile website for the general public, it is strongly recommended that you test in both environments.

 ### Other environments

 Finally, depending on the context of the site being audited, other complementary assistive technologies may be useful, such as

-- ZoomText on Windows or Mac OSX;
+- ZoomText on Windows or macOS;
-- Dragon Naturally Speaking on Windows or Mac OSX.
+- Dragon Naturally Speaking on Windows or macOS.

 ### Controlled environment

-When the Website is intended to be distributed and used in a controlled environment, the test environment (baseline) must consist of the configurations (assistive technology, operating system, browser) actually used in the controlled environment.
+When the website is intended to be distributed and used in a controlled environment, the test environment must consist of the configurations (assistive technology, operating system, browser) actually used in the controlled environment.

-For example, if the Website is distributed exclusively in a GNU/Linux environment, the tests should only be carried out on the browsers and assistive technologies used by the agents on this platform.
-This test environment (baseline) replaces the test environment (baseline) used in the uncontrolled environment.
+For example, if the website is distributed exclusively in a GNU/Linux environment, the tests should only be carried out on the browsers and assistive technologies used by the agents on this platform.
+This test environment replaces the test environment (baseline) used in the uncontrolled environment.